 Search Menu

 Other dogs need to hang with their handler and have the opportunity to experience more of what’s going on.
-Regardless, dog show priorities should always be on the dog and making sure their needs are being met, in and out of the ring.
-If you find your dog is overly distracted or overwhelmed while waiting to compete, learn tips for keeping your dog occupied while at dog shows.
+Regardless, your focus should always be making sure your dog’s needs are being met, in and out of the ring.
+If you find your dog is overly distracted or overwhelmed while waiting to compete, try these tips for keeping your dog occupied while at dog shows.

 Dogs (and some superstitious handlers) thrive on routine.
 Figure out what’s best for your dog and stick to that as much as possible every time you compete.
 Try different strategies to figure out what works best for your dog.
 When you find what works, implement that routine each time you are at a dog show.
 Make it so your dog is able to depend on that consistency.

-Taking your dog directly out of a crate to go into the ring without having any time to connect or warm up is not recommended.
-Warming up your dog’s body is especially important for physically strenuous sports like Agility.
-Obedience, Rally, and Agility trials often have a warm-up area.
+It’s essential to give your dog time to connect or warm up, rather than just taking them directly out of a crate to go into the ring.
+Warming up your dog’s body is especially important for physically strenuous sports like agility. obedience, and AKC Rally often have a warm-up area.
 Take advantage of that.
 Practice a few skills your dog loves and excels at.
 Mix in some more challenging skills that your dog will need to execute in the ring.
 Remember while the warm-up area simulates competition, you can use treats and toys here to your advantage.

 You’ll want to consider how to warm up and condition your dog for competition.
 Active stretching such as spins, bows, and other dog-led exercises are good ways to get your dog’s body warmed up and ready for the ring.
 Stretching is especially important if your dog has been resting in their crate and may be stiff.